 Don’t be tempted to cool off in open water when the sun’s out.
 Entering rivers, canals, ponds, quarries and lakes can have deadly consequences.

-It can also look calm on the surface but hidden undercurrents can pull strong swimmers under the water, and there could be submerged debris that could injure you.
+Water can also look calm on the surface but hidden undercurrents can pull strong swimmers under, and there could be submerged debris that could injure you.

 - Stick to proper pathways